The Getty

 In the Agents facet

-In this facet include terms for designations of people, groups of people, and organizations identified by occupation or activity, by physical or mental characteristics, or by social role or condition (e.g., printmakers, landscape architects, corporations, religious orders).
-Animals will also be included in this facet.
+This facet includes roles for people, expressed as generic terms referencing agents.
+In this facet include concept records for designations for the roles of people, groups of people, and organizations identified by occupation or activity, by physical or mental characteristics, or by social role or condition (e.g., printmakers, landscape architects, corporations, religious orders).
+Animals are also be included in this facet.

 »People hierarchy

-Contains terms for individual people and for groups of people that do not constitute organizations (no proper names, however).
-Included are people defined by occupations or activities they pursue, such as conservators, by biological or social roles such as parents, and by other characteristics such as adherence to a particular belief (e.g., pacifists) or social or physical condition (e.g., homeless persons).
-Also included are terms for groups of people defined by activity ( e.g., steel bands) and social, mental, or physical condition (e.g., poor).
+Contains concept records for the roles of individual people and for groups of people that do not constitute organizations (no proper names, however).
+Included are roles for people defined by occupations or activities they pursue, such as conservators, by biological or social roles such as sisters-in-law, and by other characteristics such as adherence to a particular belief (e.g., pacifists) or social or physical condition (e.g., enslaved people).
+Also included are terms for groups of people defined by activity ( e.g., opera singers).

 • Regarding other Hierarchies

-Terms for organized groups of people (e.g., associations, nations) are found in the Organizations hierarchy.
+Concept records for roles describing organized groups of people (e.g., associations, nations) are found in the Organizations Hierarchy.

-• Terms for branches of learning, areas of specialization, and professional fields are found in the Disciplines hierarchy (e.g., mathematics, zoning law, museology).
+• Concept records for branches of learning, areas of specialization, and professional fields are found in the Disciplines Hierarchy (e.g., mathematics, zoning law, museology).

 • Organization